JaseZiv/DontBlameTheData/content/project/NBL-Win-Probability/index.md

 +++

-The xG Performance App is designed to allow users to analyse the actual versus expected results of teams in the big 5 European leagues, leveraging StatsBomb's xG model via FBref.
+The Win Probability R Shiny App is designed to allow users to visualise in-game win probability for matches played in the NBL and also scrape currently played matches and understand the win probability of teams during the match.

-The app can be found [here](https://xg-performance-app.herokuapp.com/).
+The app can be found [here](https://nbl-r-shiny.herokuapp.com/).